 and also this film where the members of the Youth Democracy Group tell the story

 Read here about opportunities to work and study in Newcastle upon Tyne

 With support from educationalists we compiled resources and an educational pack for teachers to support their work in the classroom – as well as a chance to correspond and share work online and in person.
-Several schools have signed up to the programme already, but we’re still looking for more!
+Several schools signed up to the programme.

 In 2012 we ran a pilot project and connected 12 UK schools with an overseas Newcastle.
 Children learned about the traditions and customs from Japan, Australia, South Africa, Malaysia, France, Georgia, Romania, Latvia and the USA producing projects in Geography, Science, Languages, Art and Music.
 Schools also made welcome banners and paintings for the delegates of the 2012 conference and we processed through the streets of Newcastle with our banners and flags, singing songs and learning dances from all over the world.